[Fukushima Prefecture] 5 Famous Waters of Fukushima Prefecture! Delicious waters that support the reconstruction of "Beautiful Fukushima"!

-What is “famous water”?
+What is a "famous water"?

-Onogawa Spring Water (Oaza Hibara, Kitashiobara Village, Yama District)
+Onogawa Spring: Hibara, Kitashiobara Village, Yama District

 INFORMATION

-• Facility name: Onogawa Yusui
+• Facility name: Onogawa Spring Water

 • Location: Hinohara, Kitashiobara Village, Yama District, Fukushima Prefecture

-• Phone number: 0241-32-2511 (Tourism Policy Division, Kitashiobara Village Office)
+• Phone number: 0241-32-2511 (Kitashiobara Village Office, Tourism Policy Division)

-• URL: Kitashiobara Village official website
+• URL: Kitashiobara Village Official Website

 GOOGLE MAP